ludalex/alfred2-subtitles/README.md

 1. Install the workflow
 2. Play a TV Show episode
-3. Open Alfred and write "subget"
+3. Open Alfred and write "subget" or "subgetm" (to specify the what show and episode to download)
 4. Choose your preferred language/release and select it to download and open automatically.
 5. ???
 6. Profit.